-A. The Diocese requests that you do not plant any new trees in your garden nor any large shrubs close to the parsonage house or its out-buildings.
-We are very concerned about the effect of trees and shrubs on foundations and masonry.
+A. The Diocese requests that you do not plant any new trees in your garden, nor any large shrubs close to the parsonage house or its out-buildings or neighbouring properties.
+We are very concerned about the effect of trees and shrubs on foundations, and drains.

-We are also anxious that new trees planted in a parsonage garden do not become protected by local authority Tree Preservation Orders, together with the rising costs of tree maintenance affecting the Diocesan budgets.
+We are also anxious that new trees planted in a parsonage garden do not become protected by local authority Tree Preservation Orders.
+We need to avoid the potential rising costs of tree maintenance affecting the Diocesan budgets.